jamietanna/sarahseewhy.github.io/_posts/2021-11-30-growing-the-team.md

 ### Prioritise "first contact"

-I was first introduced to this concept in [Culture Code](https://www.goodreads.com/book/show/33517721-the-culture-code) (one of my favourite team culture/leadership books).
+I was introduced to this concept in [_Culture Code_](https://www.goodreads.com/book/show/33517721-the-culture-code).

 What is "first contact"?
 Pretty much what it says on the tin.